 Why study A level chemistry?

 Chemistry is an exciting STEM subject that can lead to many career possibilities and is an essential A level for students wishing to pursue a career in medicine.
-Many students progress onto university and become doctors, pharmacists, dentists and forensic scientists.
+Many students progress onto university and become doctors, pharmacists, dentists, forensic scientists and engineers.

-During the course, you will take part in a wide range of extra-curricular activities such as the Chemistry Cambridge Challenge, Chemistry Olympiad, and the chance to be a chemistry ambassador to support students in lower years.
-You will also have the opportunity to attend trips to see the application of chemistry in the wider world.
+During the course, you will take part in a wide range of practical activities from monitoring rates of reaction, developing analytical techniques, such as titration and thin layer chromatography to the complete synthesis of aspirin.
+There is also the chance to be a chemistry ambassador and support students in lower years.

 Course type: A level